DeCodeTheMatrix03/Find-Your-Routine/README.md

 <h1> Find Your Next Routine</h1>

 <p>
   This is an online web application that allows you explore exercises for specific muscle groups.
-I built this application with the thought of helping someone fulfill their New Year's resolution!
+I built this application with the thought of helping someone fulfill their fitness goals !
 </p>